 Interns may work for their family’s business, but may not be supervised by a parent, grandparent, sibling, or other close relative.

-Some internship experiences do not conform specifically to the Loyola University Chicago academic calendar; contact Sara Gramata (firstname.lastname@example.org) if you have questions about your situation and the hours requirement.
+Some internship experiences do not conform specifically to the Loyola University Chicago academic calendar; contact Aminatu Rubango (email@example.com) if you have questions about your situation and the hours requirement.

-A: Submit a position description or summary to Sara Gramata (email@example.com) and request approval to count the job as an internship.
+Submit a position description or summary to Aminatu Rubango (firstname.lastname@example.org) and request approval to count the job as an internship.

-A: If you are a business major, you must take BSAD 220 before you can take BSAD 351.
-However, UNIV 390 may be an option for you to receive internship credit.
+If you are a business major, you must take BSAD 220 before you can take BSAD 351.
+However, EXPL 390 may be an option for you to receive internship credit.

-A: Quinlan School of Business students are limited to six hours of internship credit toward graduation requirements.
-This can be earned through any combination of BSAD 300, BSAD 351, and EXPL 390 classes.
+Quinlan School of Business students are limited to six hours of internship credit toward graduation requirements.
+This can be earned through combinations of BSAD 300, BSAD 351, and EXPL 390 classes.
 However, please note that BSAD 351 is not repeatable and BSAD 300 is repeatable up to three credit hours (since it is a variable credit course, 1-3 credits per class enrollment).

-A: Loyola University Chicago will not sign any agreement/verification holding the University responsible for an intern's actions (hold harmless agreement).
+Loyola University Chicago will not sign any agreement/verification holding the University responsible for an intern's actions (hold harmless agreement).
 We would be glad to provide a letter verifying that a student is enrolled in an internship class.
-Letters can be requested by filling out a request for letter form and dropping it off in Maguire Hall 220 or by faxing it to 312.915.7207.
+Letters can be requested by filling out a request for letter form and dropping it off in Schreiber Center 320 or by faxing it to 312.915.7207.